Theatre of Pain: ReceptionTheatre of Pain enjoyed success upon its release in the early summer of 1985. The singles "Smokin' in the Boys Room" and "Home Sweet Home", both of which remained staples of the band's live sets for decades to come, helped the album match the quadruple platinum status of its predecessor, Shout at the Devil.

+The album gave the band their first Top 20 hit in "Smokin' in the Boys Room".

 Mötley Crüe kicked off their Theatre of Pain world tour on July 7, 1985, with seven shows in Japan, culminating in a four-night run in Tokyo which sold out so quickly that promoters added a fifth show to satisfy demand.
 The band remained on the road for eight months, completing the tour in Paris, France, on March 3, 1986.

 Critical reception

-In their August 1985 review, People Magazine praised guitarist Mick Mars' work but found little else to applaud.
+In their August 1985 review, People praised guitarist Mick Mars' work but found little else to applaud.
 The magazine called the album "thudding trash", with Neil's vocals and Sixx's songwriting taking the brunt of the criticism.
 The magazine felt that, while Theatre of Pain does contain some of the band's most accomplished work, the album ultimately "needs cosmetic surgery".
 Terry Atkinson of the Los Angeles Times declared that Sixx's lyrics "include some well-phrased lines", but ultimately declared that the album "plods along nondescriptly" with "punchless riffs", stating that the album "sounds as if it was produced by a machine in a youth-market research firm."
 Tim Holmes of Rolling Stone found Theatre of Pain to be the group's "most technically proficient album" while dismissing the heavy metal genre entirely, not understanding its growing popularity.

 Sixx spoke about Theatre of Pain in 1987, declaring that "Some of that stuff is as polished as we've ever gotten, that's not good for this kind of music.
 But there was still plenty of dirty and grit on it - we can only get so polished.
 Polishing our music is like painting a garbage can."